lorenzosmusic/slippery-friction/README.md

 You will need to clone this repository to use it. **Downloading it as a zip file will NOT work.**

 ## Requirements
-* **Ardour DAW** [https://ardour.org](https://ardour.org/) Recording Software that is used for these file so you will need to install this!
+* **Ardour DAW** [https://ardour.org](https://ardour.org/) Recording Software that is used for these sessions.
+So you will need to install this!
 * **Git LFS** [https://git-lfs.github.com](https://git-lfs.github.com/).
 This needs to be installed to access the large .wav files of the recording on Github or else there won't be any music to hear in the recording :)

-## Not required but needed to recreate original session
+## Not required but needed to recreate the original session sounds

 **"What if I don't use Ubuntu Studio?"**